 Animated adventure/action series: The underlying reason may be the moral guardians backlash against cartoon violence, even though a majority of these series were bloodless (a notable exception for its time being Jonny Quest).
 Other shows featured characters solving mysteries (Scooby-Doo and its clones) or seriocomic romps featuring Punch Clock Villains ,other types of second string villains, or antagonists that just need to learn An Aesop of the week (Many Filmation shows).
 With the current trend of younger protagonists, (see this page's entry about adults in cartoons), it became less plausible for them to go about unsupervised, getting embroiled in exciting adventures away from home, especially when they aren't old enough to even hold driver's licences.

 Trippy Children's shows: Many live action and animated children's shows of the 1970s and 80s were very flamboyant, kaliedoscopic and sometimes bordered on hallucinogenic in their visuals and designs.
 The Kroffts started with their seeming drug references in shows like H.R.
 Pufnstuf.
 Lidsville was also pretty out there.
+It may have started in The Sixties with Gene Deitch's bizzare output which includes a brief stint on Tom and Jerry.
 Filmation, while notorious for limited animation did have beautifully drawn landscapes as well as some very trippy special effects for some of their shows.
 The Brown Hornet segments of Fat Albert were decidedly madcap in their design and execution.
 Doctor Snuggles embraced a visual style that is noticeably similar to Yellow Submarine and had several plots involving Alien Catnip.
 He-Man and the Masters of the Universe (1983) frequently depicted Eternia as a place that had a little of about everything.
 One episode, The Search For He Man included a scene that was clearly said in DVD liner notes to be directly inspired by Steve Ditko art for Doctor Strange (yet another entity that got posed the question quite often).
 Through The Seventies and The Eighties, there was a prolific flow of trippy animation that appeared in television commercials and even film (Fantastic Planet and Light Years)).
 The 80s Saturday Morning CartoonKidd Video even convinced cast members that the animators were on something.
 In most cases, the writing was as equally trippy as the visuals and sometimes contained adult references that kids would not pick up on.
-The rise of political correctness of The Nineties, the waning of the psychedelic influence from The Sixties, the "Drug Free workplace and lifestyle" attitudes of corporate studios (originally, such companies apparently didn't care what you indulged in on your own time), and finally, the fact that we are still asking this question decades later, all conspired to put an end to this kind of content and execution in children's shows.
+The rise of political correctness of The Nineties, the waning of the psychedelic influence from The Sixties, the "Drug Free workplace and lifestyle" attitudes of corporate studios (originally, such companies apparently didn't care what you indulged in on your own time) and finally, the fact that we are still asking this question decades later, all conspired to put an end to this kind of content and execution in children's shows.

 Many of Butch Hartman's shows that aren't Danny Phantom have suffered this badly.
 The Fairly OddParents started out extremely popular, with only the popularity of Sponge Bob Square Pants and Rugrats standing in the way of the show becoming Nickelodeon's third breakout hit.
 Around 2004-2005, when Butch Hartman left The Fairly OddParents to do work on Danny Phantom, The Fairly OddParents began to lose ratings to the point of a sudden cancellation (With Danny Phantom getting the axe a year later).
 The show resurged in ratings numbers and Nickelodeon decided to renew The Fairly OddParents and give it another chance.
 Alongside the revival, only the show's premiere episode has managed to reel in huge ratings and the show has lost so much popularity to the point of hardly anyone watching anymore and even SpongeBob manages to reel in bigger ratings than The Fairly OddParents.
 T.U.F.F.
 Puppy started out well in the ratings but has declined to the point of where it has ended up on Nicktoons and The Fairly OddParents has only been granted another season because of fan requests.
 To make things even worse for him, Hartman released two shorts in 2013 in hopes that Nickelodeon would pick them up as new shows; the shorts were called Knight and Dave and The Buglys.
 Neither one was picked up.
 Suffice to say that Butch Hartman's own dynasty is coming to an end.